SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Configuration/ReadMe.txt

-This Folder contains the Foundation::Containers source code.
+This Folder contains the Foundation::Configuration source code.